AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Bundling Discount

 Another way to save money on your auto insurance premium if it’s higher than average due to your credit score is to bundle multiple policies or vehicles through GEICO.
-Customers who have home insurance, condo insurance, or renters insurance can take advantage of GEICO’s multi-policy discount.
+Customers with home, condo, or renters insurance policies can take advantage of GEICO’s multi-policy discount.
 You also get a discount if you insure multiple cars or trucks through GEICO.

 Most auto insurance providers calculate a credit-based auto insurance score to help determine your rates.
-Unlike a straightforward credit score that’s used to predict credit delinquency, this three-digit rating predicts insurance losses specifically.
+Unlike a straightforward credit score used to predict credit delinquency, this three-digit rating predicts insurance losses.
 Providers calculate auto insurance scores based on five factors from your credit report: payment history, outstanding debt, length of credit history, pursuit of new credit, and types of credit.

 What We Like Most: